nccgroup/Berserko/README.md

 Having supplied the credentials, you can use the *Test credentials* button.
 This will attempt to acquire a Kerberos ticket-granting ticket for the specified user.
 If successful, you will get a *TGT successfully acquired* response.
 If not successful, note that this is a domain authentication attempt, so be careful not to lock out your account.

 The password will not be saved in the Berserko config for next time unless the *Save password in Burp config?* checkbox is ticked.
 All other settings will be saved though.

-#### Authentication Strategy ####
-The settings in this section control whether Berserko attempts Kerberos authentication 'reactively' (i.e. wait to get a 401 response from the server and then resend the request with a Kerberos authentication header added) or 'proactively' (i.e. add the Kerberos authentication header to the outgoing request).

-The advantage of proactive authentication is that it only requires one HTTP round trip, while reactive authentication requires two.
-The disadvantage of proactive authentication is that it is possible that Kerberos authentication headers will be sent to hosts which aren't expecting them.
-Berserko is also better able to diagnose authentication errors when using the reactive strategy.

-The *Proactive Kerberos authentication, only after initial 401 received* option is a hybrid of these two approaches, where Berserko will authenticate reactively on the first request to a host, but will thereafter be proactive.

-#### Options ####
-If selected, the *Do not perform Kerberos authentication to servers which support NTLM* option will instruct Berserko not to attempt Kerberos authentication against hosts which support NTLM in addition to Kerberos (i.e. hosts that return both `WWW-Authenticate: NTLM` and `WWW-Authenticate: Negotiate` headers).

-The *Plain hostnames considered part of domain* option, if selected, means that Kerberos authentication will be attempted against hosts which are specified by 'plain hostnames' (i.e. hostnames that are not qualified with the domain).
-The main reason you might want to disable this would be if your machine was joined to a different domain from the one being authenticated against using Berserko (in which case, plain hostnames probably refer to hosts in the domain to which you are joined).

 ### Delegation ###
 Some applications use Kerberos delegation on the server side to forward the client's identity to other servers (but there isn't an easy way to determine from the client side if this is in use).